The Hidden Costs of Education at Every Level

 Hidden Expenses of Elementary School

-Elementary school is filled with a lot of little expenses that can add up, such as field trips, PTA dues, and that long list of school supplies — the National Retail Federation estimates that the average household will spend $849 on back-to-school shopping this year.
+Elementary school is filled with a lot of little expenses that can add up, such as field trips, PTA dues, and that long list of school supplies — the National Retail Federation estimates that the average household will spend $849 on back-to-school shopping in 2021.
 You may need to provide snacks, tissues and wipes for the whole classroom a few times during the year, and there may be collections for bus drivers, teachers and crossing guards during holidays and appreciation weeks.
 Class pictures usually aren’t cheap, and there always seem to be fundraising contests for special activities.
 (How much wrapping paper can you possibly buy?)
 After-school programs and enrichment classes can add to the bill, too.

 Even if each of these expenses is small, you’d be surprised how much they total by the end of the year.
 Try to get an idea of these costs ahead of time so you’re prepared when they come up.
 “In those grades, there were a lot of smaller items,” said Pam Horack, a certified financial planner with Pathfinder Planning in Lake Wylie, South Carolina, who specializes in helping families and is known as “Your Financial Mom.”
 “You just need to incorporate that into your budget.”